Representation and duality of the untyped lambda-calculus in nominal lattice and topological semantics, with a proof of topological completeness: Conclusions

 It not obvious how substitution \emph{on its own} could be axiomatised without permutations and freshness side-conditions, i.e. without nominal algebra.
 LAAs do not do this, neither do cylindric algebras.
 Polyadic algebras \emph{assume} a monoid of substitutions.
 This is tantalisingly close to finite permutations, but without their invertibility.

-By enriching the foundation with names and binding, nominal techniques allow us to express richer algebraic structures---for instance substitution, as was done in \cite{gabbay:capasn,gabbay:capasn-jv}.
-We exploited that fact in this paper to break constructions up into more manageable parts: we split $\lambda$ into $\forall$ and $\ppa$ (Notation~\ref{nttn.lambda}), $\beta$-reduction into $\app$, $\ppa$, and $\sigma$ (Proposition~\ref{prop.lambda.beta.eta}), and then $\sigma$ (substitution) itself into permutation and freshness (Definitions~\ref{defn.sub.algebra} or~\ref{defn.sub.sets}).
+By enriching the foundation with names and binding, nominal techniques allow us to express new kinds of algebraic structures---such as substitution and its dual amgis (Figure~\ref{fig.nom.sigma}), and universal quantification (Figure~\ref{fig.genhnu}).
+We exploited that this paper to break constructions up into more manageable parts: \begin{itemize*} \item we split $\lambda$ into $\forall$ and $\ppa$ (Notation~\ref{nttn.lambda}), \item $\forall$ into $\new$ (see the discussion of condition~\ref{filter.new} of Definition~\ref{defn.filter} in Subsection~\ref{subsect.list.of.technical.features}), \item $\beta$-reduction into $\app$, $\ppa$, and $\sigma$ (Proposition~\ref{prop.lambda.beta.eta}), and then we split \item $\sigma$ (substitution) itself into permutation and freshness (Definitions~\ref{defn.sub.algebra} or~\ref{defn.sub.sets}). \end{itemize*} Consequences of this include that the theory of $\forall$ becomes partially independent of the theory of $\sigma$.\footnote{We see this in various places in this paper, and since this paper is large we point two of them out:

+Condition~\ref{filter.new} of Definition~\ref{defn.filter} imposes a condition on filters relating $\tall$ to $\new$ and not to $\sigma$.
+This is not the condition that one would expect from reading Definition~\ref{defn.nu.U}, but it is necessary, as discussed in Remark~\ref{rmrk.why.filter.new}.

+Also, Figure~\ref{fig.nom.sigma} does not mention $\forall$ and Figure~\ref{fig.genhnu} (the algebraic presentation of $\forall$; the body of the paper uses nominal lattices instead, but this is equivalent) does not mention $\sigma$.
+There is a connection between $\forall$ and $\sigma$ of course, which is expressed explicitly as a further axiom: see the notion of \emph{compatibility} in Definition~\ref{defn.fresh.continuous}, whose validity requires non-trivial work to check in Lemma~\ref{lemm.technical} and Proposition~\ref{prop.all.sub.commute}.} So breaking constructions up into more manageable parts does not mean here that familiar proofs are carried out in smaller steps: it means that new kinds of proofs are made possible by assembling these parts into new kinds of structures with usefully different proof-dependencies to those we are used to seeing.

 Representation theorems exist for cylindric algebras; for instance \cite{monk:reptca} gives a representation theorem for cylindric algebras, and \cite{pigozzi:lamaar} gives one for LAAs.
 In both cases, an algebra is represented concretely as a set of valuations on the variables (on the indexes; the things that correspond to atoms in this paper).